-As a DC employment litigation lawyer from Eric Siegel Law explains, as soon as an employee suspects that they are experiencing harassment is the time to come forward and have a legal team intervene immediately.
+As an employment litigation lawyer from Eric Siegel Law explains, as soon as an employee suspects that they are experiencing harassment is the time to come forward and have a legal team intervene immediately.
 Here are the three types of workplace harassment that employees are encouraged to speak up about:

 The most obvious type of workplace harassment is verbal or written.
 It is also the most common form of harassment that occurs in workplaces.
 Instances of verbal or written harassment can entail behavior such as sending emails with offensive graphics or jokes about religion, race, or other protected characteristics.
 Other examples would be someone that repeatedly asks for sexual favors or dates through text or in person, asking about family history of genetic disorders or illnesses, making comments of a derogatory nature about someone’s age or disability, or imitating someone’s accent behind their back.